COMMUNITY INVESTMENT PROCESS

 At Heart of West Michigan United Way, we know strong communities are built on strong local organizations.
 Through our Community Investment Process, we provide multi-year funding to nonprofit partners working across our core impact areas: Financial Security, Healthy Community, and Youth Opportunity.

-But this isn’t just a grant cycle.
 It’s a long-term partnership built on shared outcomes, accountability, and deep local knowledge.

-The Community Investment Process allows us to:
+Our Community Investment Process allows us to:

 Align funding with local needs and lived experiences